Leadership Conversations 2026-2027

 From 2.00pm on Monday 28th September until 12.15pm on Wednesday 30th

-Taking inspiration from the 2025 St George’s House Annual Lecture, this conversation will explore how we cultivate and sustain the essential quality of hope as the basis for our leadership – and that of others.
+Taking inspiration from the 2025 St George’s House Annual Lecture, this Conversation will explore how we cultivate and sustain the essential quality of hope as the basis for our leadership – and that of others.
 Our focus will be on ‘true hope’, not avoiding the painful realities and challenges of darker times, but wholly engaging with them in the necessary process of transforming things for the better – going ‘through’, not ‘round’ and taking people with us as we do….

 We will also be spending time exploring the ‘mosaic’ of hope – how we engage with others, each one of us playing our fullest part in a picture we may never wholly grasp – until we have built it.
 The scale and complexity of the challenges we face today can make us feel overwhelmed, tempting us to withdraw into our own ‘rightness’ and ‘othering’ those who do not share it.
 So we will be looking at the role of forgiveness and generosity in hope, how we make moves that allow it to root and breathe in others.